 Q: How many miles is it from ____ to _____?

 Please use the Guide to the Superior Hiking Trail – Eighth Edition to figure out mileage information.
 SHTA will also publish a new Databook for the Trail, which will include detailed mileage information, in Spring 2020.

 Q: What shuttle services are available near the Trail?

 Here is a helpful document that includes contact information for several local shuttle services.
+You can also review shuttle options on the Backpacking page of our site.
 SHTA does not provide any shuttles for trail users.

 Q: Do I need a permit to use the SHT campsites?
 Are there fees for camping?

-There are no reservations, fees or permits required to use these campsites.
+There are no reservations, fees or permits required to use SHT campsites.
 This means that campsites must be shared with other hikers and may not be be reserved for the exclusive use of a single individual or party.
-Really large groups are asked to plan their trips so that the group is dispersed into multiple campsites.
-Learn more about this experience by reading this blog on shared campsites on the SHT.
+Groups of 8 or more must review the Large Groups on the SHT page before heading to the Trail.
+Large groups are asked to plan their trips so that the group is dispersed into multiple campsites.
+Learn more about the SHT camping experience by reading this blog on shared campsites on the SHT.

 Q: What is a SHT campsite like?

 Each campsite has several tent pads, a fire ring and a backcountry latrine.
 Users must pack out all trash and should not dispose of trash in the fire pit or latrine.
 Keeping a clean campsite and hanging food at night will help to prevent bears and rodents from becoming a problem.
 Campfires should be built only in the constructed fire ring.
 This ring has been dug out to remove root structures which can smolder and burn below the surface.